jeremytammik/tbc/a/2049_voodoo.md

 **Answer:**
 Yes, you need to keep careful track of which document owns the view and the elements you seek.
 The active view is in the current document `A`.
 The elements that you are looking for are in the linked document `B`.
 When you use the `FilteredElementCollector(Document doc, ElementId view_id)` constructor, it returns a new `FilteredElementCollector` that will search and filter the visible elements in `doc` in the specified view that also has to belong to `doc`.
 So, I do not believe you can use that functionality for the case you describe.

-Wow, researching this question a bit further, I discovered an answer in the Revit API discussion forum that solves this issue, on how to [Filter Visible Elements From Linked Revit Model](https://forums.autodesk.com/t5/revit-api-forum/filter-visible-elements-from-linked-revit-model/m-p/11892735).
+Wow, researching this question a bit further, I discovered an answer in the Revit API discussion forum that solves this issue, on how to [filter visible elements from linked Revit model](https://forums.autodesk.com/t5/revit-api-forum/filter-visible-elements-from-linked-revit-model/m-p/11892735).

 The solution is to use a new [`FilteredElementCollector` constructor overload taking two view element ids](https://www.revitapidocs.com/2024/a9599101-043e-ddbc-f50a-8e55cd615daf.htm): `FilteredElementCollector(Document, ElementId, ElementId)` constructs a new `FilteredElementCollector` that will search and filter the visible elements from a Revit link in a host document view.